HearthSim/kettle-design/rfc/kettle-new.md

 VI.
 Extensible enough to be used to communicate between stove and simulators, using extensions

 VII.
-As close to the original HS protocol as possible (use real game enums etc)
+As close to the original HS protocol as possible (use real game enums, from hearthstonejson.com, etc)

 ### Example